gitnex-org/gitnex/README.md

 # GitNex - Android client for Forgejo and Gitea

-GitNex is a free/paid, open-source Android client for Git repository management tool Forgejo and Gitea.
+GitNex is a free/paid, open-source Android client for the Git repository management tools Forgejo and Gitea.

-GitNex is licensed under GPLv3 License.
-See the LICENSE file for the full license text. **No trackers are used** and source code is available here for anyone to audit.
+GitNex is licensed under the GPLv3 License.
+Please refer to the LICENSE file for the full text of the license. **No trackers are used**, and the source code is available here for anyone to audit.

 ## Downloads